 In June 1997, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standard ("SFAS") 130, REPORTING COMPREHENSIVE INCOME.
 The Company adopted SFAS 130 during the year ended December 31, 1998.
-There was no impact to the Company as a result of the adoption of SFAS 130, as there was no difference between net income and comprehensive income.
+There was no impact to the Company as a result of the adoption of SFAS 130, as there was no difference between net loss and comprehensive loss.